-Join Mariann Siegert for an in-depth discussion in this video Stepping into your macro, part of Building Blocks and Macros in Word.
+Join Mariann Siegert for an in-depth discussion in this video Stepping into your macro, part of Word: Building Blocks and Macros.

 If something is going wrong in your code, instead of trying to figure out the…VBA code, there is a cool way of trying to figure out what's going wrong in your…Macro by watching what's happening in your document step-by-step as your code is…running, and as a bonus it's also a great way of learning a little bit of VBA.…There is a very helpful little tool in the Visual Basic Editor called Step Into,…that will help you do just that.…Let's use the Step Into feature with our exercise file and the DailyReport Macro…we recorded earlier, as we watch our Macro in action.…